EFForg/starttls-frontend/README.md

 `yarn run serve` watches for changes and serves the site from memory at `localhost:1313`.

+If the Scanner API is running on under a different hostname, you can set it using the API_HOSTNAME environment variable, e.g. `API_HOSTNAME="http://localhost:8080" yarn run serve`.

 `yarn run lint` runs the sass linter.

 ### Docker